Rainbow crossing: History

+Following some of the temporary and early permanent installations in 2012 and 2013, the symbolism of rainbow crossings has gained widespread adoption by cities around the world to celebrate the LGBTQ community with many having been made into permanent installations.
+With that they have also been subject to regular attacks and vandalism by people opposed to them.

 Community protests and internet activism

 The removal of the crossing inspired a rainbow chalk community protest started by Sydney local James Brechney.
 People followed his lead by creating their own DIY rainbow crossings with chalk and sharing pictures on social media.

 The campaign also featured internet activism with the Facebook Page, DIY Rainbow.
 Pictures of chalk rainbow crossings from many places around the world appeared on social media including Paris, Shanghai, Pretoria, Thailand and Cambodia.
 Facebook would later credit DIY Rainbow as one of the top 10 pages of Facebook over its first 10 years.

+DIY Rainbow crossing protest movement in Australia

+The DIY rainbow crossing movement was a protest movement that emerged in Sydney, Australia, in 2013.
+The campaign involved individuals creating rainbow pedestrian crossings in chalk to protest the removal of a temporary rainbow crossing from Oxford Street.
+The temporary crossing was created by the City of Sydney as part of the 35th-anniversary celebration of the Sydney Mardi Gras.

+When the crossing was to be removed, the community protests and internet activism campaign emerged.
+In 2013, New South Wales' first permanent rainbow crossing was approved and installed on Lackey St, Summer Hill.
+In 2019, a permanent rainbow crossing was unveiled in Taylor Square, on the corner of Bourke and Campbell streets.